ministryofjustice/dex_mi_metabase/README.md

 </div>

 Repository for tools and scripts relating to CDPT Metabase installation.
-Currently used as an MI tool for Correspondence Tool.
+Currently used to analyse information and generate customisable reports for Correspondence Tool.

-## Metabase
+---

 The production installation is accessible at https://dex-mi-production.apps.live.cloud-platform.service.justice.gov.uk/.

-### Data available
+## Data available

 The metabase installation has readonly connections to:
 - Correspondence Tool QA